NERUZ-XOD/2048-game/README.md

 ### Option 1: Run the Executable (Windows)

-**No building required!** The executable is already included in this repository in the `dist` folder.
-To play the game:

-1. Download or clone this repository
+1. Go to the **[Releases](https://github.com/NERUZ-XOD/2048-game/releases)** page of this repository.
-2. Navigate to the `dist` folder
+2. Download the latest version of `2048_Game.exe`.
-3. Run `2048 Game.exe`

-That's it!
-No installation or building required.
+3. Run the `.exe` file, and start playing!
+No installation required.

 ### Option 2: Run from Source